 - There appears to be a lot of support for the “get out of your parents house; stay in a hostel/flat” directive.
 Parents and students, both, please heed this advice.

 - Amit has posted a list of non-IIT, Indian colleges that he considers “good”, based on his experience of hiring people from various colleges, and seeing how they performed.
 (Note however, the purpose of this article is not really to produce a ranking of colleges – that is too controversial and subjective.
 Form your own impressions of the quality of various colleges (from whatever sources you can), and then use the advice in this article to decide how to choose between those colleges.)

 - Ajay Garg points out that if you really need all kinds of details about engineering admissions (like lists of colleges, branches, cut-off marks, etc.) then go2engineering.com is a great site

-Update 3: If you’ve cleared the IIT-JEE and are wondering which IIT to join, and which branch to choose, this article by Prof. Dheeraj Sanghi of IIT-Kanpur might help.
+Update 2: If you’ve cleared the IIT-JEE and are wondering which IIT to join, and which branch to choose, and whether to go for an IIT or NIT, this article by Prof. Dheeraj Sanghi of IIT-Kanpur might help.
 He updates it every year.